-Town gas in Hong Kong and the status quo
+Town Gas in Hong Kong and the Status Quo

 In Hong Kong, town gas is produced solely by the Hong Kong and China Gas Company Limited (HKCG).
 The city's consumption of town gas in 2019 (8,208.33 GWh) was 10.25 percent of the total energy consumption.
 More than 283,000 units of gas appliances were sold to 1.91 million customer accounts that year (Hong Kong and China Gas Company Limited 2020).
-The residential sector accounted for about 60 per cent of consumption, followed by commercial (34 per cent) and industrial (6 per cent).
-Currently, towngas is produced mainly from natural gas and naphtha in Hong Kong, with a small portion from landfill gas.
-As for the final composition of the city's towngas, the major chemical components are hydrogen (46.3-51.8 per cent), methane (28.2-30.7 per cent), carbon dioxide (16.3-19.9 per cent), small amounts of carbon monoxide (1.0-3.1 per cent), and Nitrogen and Oxygen (< 3.3 per cent) (Hong Kong and China Gas Company Limited 2020).
-The GHG emission factor of town gas is 3.117 kg CO2e/ unit in Hong Kong.
-This means that town gas was responsible for 1.919 million tonnes of CO2e and at least 4.73 percent of the city's total GHG emissions that year.
-By comparison, the natural gas that produces the same amount of energy as one unit of town gas would emit 2.498 kg CO2e (U.S. Energy Information Administration 2021a) .
-HKCG has a target to reduce carbon intensity by 30 per cent from 2005 levels by 2020, shifting from a 100-percent naphtha fuel supply to a near dedicated natural gas supply, apart from 5 percent from landfill gas.
+The residential sector accounted for about 60 percent of consumption, followed by commercial (34 percent) and industrial (6 percent).
+Currently, town gas is produced mainly from natural gas and naphtha in Hong Kong, with a small portion from landfill gas.
+As for the final composition of the city's town gas, the major chemical components are hydrogen (46.3-51.8 percent), methane (28.2-30.7 percent), carbon dioxide (16.3-19.9 percent), small amounts of carbon monoxide (1.0-3.1 percent), and nitrogen and oxygen (< 3.3 percent) (Hong Kong and China Gas Company Limited 2020).
+The GHG emissions factor of town gas is 3.117 kg CO2e/unit in Hong Kong.5 This means that town gas was responsible for 1.919 million tonnes of CO2e and at least 4.73 percent of the city's total GHG emissions that year.
+By comparison, the natural gas that produces the same amount of energy as one unit of town gas would emit 2.498 kg CO2e (U.S. Energy Information Administration 2021a).6 HKCG has a target to reduce carbon intensity by 30 percent from 2005 levels by 2020, shifting from a 100 percent naphtha fuel supply to a near dedicated natural gas supply, apart from 5 percent from landfill gas.